LepoMepo/ConvertPNG2ASCII/README.md

 # Convert2ASCII
-This is a simple console app to convert images in ASCII art.
+This is a simple console app to convert images to ASCII art.